-Bank Culture and Sustainability Committee (formerly known as "Bank Culture Committee") is established by the Board to (i) develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within PFHL, the parent company of the Bank, and its subsidiaries ("PFHL Group") and (ii) improve on how PFHL Group can add further value in managing the risks and exploring opportunities related to the various aspects of ESG.
+Bank Culture and Sustainability Committee is established by the Board to (i) develop and promote a sound corporate culture and behavioural standards that promote prudent risk-taking and fair treatment of customers within PFHL, the parent company of the Bank, and its subsidiaries ("PFHL Group") and (ii) improve on how PFHL Group can add further value in managing the risks and exploring opportunities related to the various aspects of ESG.
 The minutes of Bank Culture and Sustainability Committee meetings are tabled to the Board for noting.
-The present members comprise Mr. Lim Chao Li (Chairman of Bank Culture and Sustainability Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Ms. Cheah Kim Ling, Dato' Chang Kat Kiam, Mr. Lee Chin Guan and Ms. Phe Kheng Peng.
+The members of Bank Culture and Sustainability Committee shall be appointed by the Board amongst the NEDs, two of them must be INEDs, and shall consist of not less than three members.
+The present members comprise Mr. Lim Chao Li (Chairman of Bank Culture and Sustainability Committee), Mr. Lai Wan, Tan Sri Dato' Sri Dr. Tay Ah Lek, Dato' Chang Kat Kiam, Mr. Lee Chin Guan and Ms. Phe Kheng Peng.